LaunchCodeEducation/java-web-development/src/chapters/orm/studio.rst

    It may not be obvious that you can't have an ``Event`` object and an ``EventCategory`` object with the same ``id``.
 However, the way in which the database manages and assigns these values ensures that won't happen.

-Now in your other model, delete the 4 class members that are now inherited from ``AbstractEntity``.
+Now in your the ``EventCategory`` model, delete the four class members that are now inherited from ``AbstractEntity``.
 You should have NO compiler errors in your application at this point.

 The ``@MappedSuperclass`` Annotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^